merenlab/anvio.org/_includes/sections/nutshell.md

 <hr />

 Want to see just a little more?
-[Here is a seminar](https://www.youtube.com/watch?v=P8I6hAq4dkM&t=1152s) given by {% include person/display_mini_single.html github="ivagljiva" %} to introduce anvi'o to [the Center for Dark Energy Biosphere Investigations](https://www.darkenergybiosphere.org/) (C-DEBI) by showcasing a few of the [anvi'o programs](/help/main/) and their applications (if you wish, you can also start from [an earlier timepoint](https://youtu.be/P8I6hAq4dkM?si=o5wOVfbbmUzyozi9&t=633) to this seminar to have a more comprehensive introduction to the platform).
+[Here is an introduction video](https://www.youtube.com/watch?v=fExu_euHXwQ) given by {% include person/display_mini_single.html github="ivagljiva" %} that describes what anvi'o can do.

 ### Funding and Support